Sudeep-Poojary/Sudeep-Poojary/README.md

 <h2 align="center"><img align="center" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me: </h2>

-<h4 style="text-align: justify">A Final Year undergraduate student pursuing Bachelor of Engineering in Information Technology from Xavier Institute of Engineering, Mumbai.
+<p style="text-align: justify">A Final Year undergraduate student pursuing Bachelor of Engineering in Information Technology from Xavier Institute of Engineering, Mumbai.
 I'm a passionate web developer with a strong foundation in HTML, CSS, and JavaScript.
 I have experience working with popular framework like React and I'm always excited to learn and work with new technologies.
 I also possess basic knowledge in back-end development with Node.js and Express, as well as database management with MongoDB and MySQL.
-Still upskilling! and Thanks for stopping by!</h4> <br>
+Still upskilling! and Thanks for stopping by!</p> <br>

 <p><img align="right" height="150" width="460" src="https://github-readme-stats.vercel.app/api/top-langs?username=sudeep-poojary&show_icons=true&locale=en&layout=compact&theme=algolia" alt="sudeep-poojary"/></p>